CVOR Travel Nurse Jobs in Indiana

 What certifications do I need for an Indiana CVOR travel contract?

-You’ll generally need an active RN license (compact preferred), current BLS, and current ACLS, with CNOR or an equivalent OR certification strongly preferred at the larger programs.
+Count on needing an active RN license (compact preferred), current BLS, and current ACLS, with CNOR or an equivalent OR certification strongly preferred at the larger programs.
 Most facilities also want at least two years of dedicated CVOR experience and documented bypass pump exposure.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing falls through the cracks and you’re cleared to start on day one.
+Junxion’s US-based credentialing team goes over every requirement with you before you accept a contract and keeps the paperwork moving, so nothing falls through the cracks and you’re cleared to start on day one.

 How does Junxion’s process work for CVOR travelers?